Civic Engagement and Social Responsibility Council

 - Calista Cleary, Tri-Co Philly semester coordinator

-- Eric Hartman, CPGC and The Global SL Network
+- Eric Hartman, CPGC and The Community-Based Global Learning Collaborative

 - James Weissinger, John B. Hurford ‘60 Center for the Arts and Humanities